 General obligation bonds require voters' approval.
 Other debt financing options include revenue bonds, certificates of participation, installment purchase contracts and state revolving loans.

 Town of Wake Forest general obligation bonds are rated AAA -- the best possible -- by all three national credit rating agencies.

 The Town’s excellent bond rating communicates to businesses and individuals that Wake Forest is a healthy community.
 It signals current and potential investors that the Town’s financial future is strong and ensures Wake Forest’s interest costs will remain as low as possible.

 Series 2021A & 2021B Bonds

-In mid-2021, the Town plans to issue $1.3 million General Obligation Public Improvement Bonds, Series 2021A and $4.9 million General Obligation Public Improvement Bonds, Series 2021B.
-This sale will exhaust the remaining authority from the 2014 Bond Referendum.
-The proceeds will be used to fund various capital improvements, including streets, sidewalks, and greenways.
+In mid-2021, the Town issued $1.3 million General Obligation Public Improvement Bonds, Series 2021A and $4.9 million General Obligation Public Improvement Bonds, Series 2021B.
+This sale exhausted the remaining authority from the 2014 Bond Referendum.
+The proceeds are being used to fund various capital improvements, including streets, sidewalks, and greenways.